Press & media

 The £150m Warm Healthy Homes Fund and who will install it

 The Department for Communities’ Warm Healthy Homes Fund consultation runs to 19 August 2026, with the £150m fund expected from April 2027.
 The under-covered question is delivery: insulation and heating upgrades need registered local installers at a time when the construction skills shortage is well documented.
-NI Trades tracks both sides of that equation.
+NI Trades submitted a detailed consultation response on 10 July 2026, published in full at nitrades.co.uk/research/whhf-consultation-response-2026, including the finding that the proposed £500 remedial-works allowance is routinely exhausted by a single pre-installation repair at real NI prices.

 Built in Belfast, taking on the national giants